icerockdev/codelabs.kmp.icerock.dev/src/kmm-icerock-onboarding/lesson-1/kmm-icerock-onboarding-1-en.md

 ![android studio 4.2 experimental flag](assets/android-studio-gradle-experimental-flag.png)

+*Note*
+: When specifying all paths in Andoid Studio, don't use the `~` character.
+With it, the path is determined incorrectly and the builds fail.

 ### CocoaPods (iOS)

 To work with dependencies on iOS we use CocoaPods, and also Kotlin module is connected to